Herpes simplex virus: Genetic inoculation

 After the viral capsid enters the cellular cytoplasm, it starts to express viral protein ICP27.
 ICP27 is a regulator protein that causes disruption in host protein synthesis and utilizes it for viral replication.
 ICP27 binds with a cellular enzyme Serine-Arginine Protein Kinase 1, SRPK1.
 Formation of this complex causes the SRPK1 shift from the cytoplasm to the nucleus, and the viral genome gets transported to the cell nucleus.
 Once attached to the nucleus at a nuclear entry pore, the capsid ejects its DNA contents via the capsid portal.
 The capsid portal is formed by 12 copies of the portal protein, UL6, arranged as a ring; the proteins contain a leucine zipper sequence of amino acids, which allow them to adhere to each other.
 Each icosahedral capsid contains a single portal, located in one vertex.

 The DNA exits the capsid in a single linear segment.

+Host cell chromatin changes and molecular hijacking

+During lytic infection, HSV-1 can substantially alter host chromatin organization.
+Infections have been shown to induce global compaction of host chromatin and its redistribution toward the nuclear periphery.
+While viral DNA accumulates in viral replication compartments (VRCs).
+Within these compartments the virus recruits host transcriptional and topological machinery, including RNA polymerase II, Topoisomerase I, and the Cohesin complex, effectively sequestering them from host genes.
+This redistribution correlates with reduced host transcription and disruption of higher-order chromatin features such as chromatin loops and Topologically associating domains (TADs), although the broader separation between euchromatin and heterochromatin compartments is largely maintained.

 Immune evasion

 HSV evades the immune system through interference with MHC class I antigen presentation on the cell surface, by blocking the transporter associated with antigen processing (TAP) induced by the secretion of ICP-47 by HSV.
 In the host cell, TAP transports digested viral antigen epitope peptides from the cytosol to the endoplasmic reticulum, allowing these epitopes to be combined with MHC class I molecules and presented on the surface of the cell.
 Viral epitope presentation with MHC class I is a requirement for the activation of cytotoxic T-lymphocytes (CTLs), the major effectors of the cell-mediated immune response against virally infected cells.
 ICP-47 prevents the initiation of a CTL-response against HSV, allowing the virus to survive for a protracted period in the host.
 HSV usually produces cytopathic effect (CPE) within 24–72 hours post-infection in permissive cell lines which is observed by classical plaque formation.
 However, HSV-1 clinical isolates have also been reported that did not show any CPE in Vero and A549 cell cultures over several passages with low levels of virus protein expression.
 Probably these HSV-1 isolates are evolving towards a more "cryptic" form to establish chronic infection thereby unravelling yet another strategy to evade the host immune system, besides neuronal latency.